 A few years ago, I got it in my head that I had admired gingerbread houses long enough and I was going to make them myself.
 Not just the graham cracker/milk carton/kit variety, but ones that I made from scratch and decorated with traditional white royal icing.
-Kriste and I played hooky from working in the studio and we spent the day baking and decorating cookies and houses.
+I played hooky from working in the studio and we spent the day baking and decorating cookies and houses.
+This is the gingerbread recipe I use along with the templates I found and the ones I created.

 It’s now a tradition and a staple of my holiday decorating.